-Use the CHANGE ENTRY command to modify the global association between an IP address and a MAC address in the ARP cache.
-The physical address (MAC address) of the example is referred to the address that we want to modify.
+Use this command to modify the global association between an IP address and a MAC address in the ARP cache.
+The physical address (MAC address) of the example is refereed to the address that we want to modify.
 Public entry specifies that the software respond to ARP requests as if it was the owner of the specified IP address.